gucci-ninja/Soft-Eng-Lecture-Notes/3B/3S03/README.md

 ## Day 36 Apr 5, 2018
 - estimating defects (using math but also make assumptions)
 - measurements - be v mathematical
 - scale is a representaion of the mapping of a function real+math world
+- same empricial meaning means scales are admissible transformations of each other

 #### Review
 - challenges of testing